Introduction to CentOS List Users

 5. Default Shell

-Similar to shell or bash, we are having different shell as well, like csh, zsh, etc. In the CentOS system, the system users are having the /sbin/nologin shell.
+Similar to shell or bash, we are having different shells as well, like csh, zsh, etc. In the CentOS system, the system users are having the /sbin/nologin shell.
 Hence they are not able to login into the shell environment.
-If we need to log in, the system used to log in to the shell environment.
+If we need to log in, the system is used to log in to the shell environment.
 It is possible to do that; we just need to change the login shell option.

 Examples of CentOS List Users